poweredcache/powered-cache/README.md

 ### Built-in extensions

-Build-in extensions (aka add-ons) are comes with Powered Cache to provide more functionality.
+Built-in extensions (aka add-ons) come with Powered Cache to provide more functionality.

 [__Cloudflare__](https://poweredcache.com/extensions/cloudflare) – Cloudflare compatibility and functionalities ***Free***
 [__Lazy Load__](https://poweredcache.com/extensions/lazy-load/) – Loads images and iframes only when visible to the user ***Free***